The Fight With Plastic Pollution - Successes and Obstacles (AUS Edition)

 And that's not everything.
 Plastic is not healthy for any living creature, including humans.
 Let's take for example plastic bottles.
 They are one of the top ten types of waste polluting beaches (in Australia and all around the world).
 Most of them contain Polychlorinated Biphenyls, known as PCB.
 PCBs have been found even in plankton - the lowest level of the marine food chain.
 Do you love seafood?
 On top of this, plastic bottles are designed for one-time use.
 You may think that using the same bottle multiple times helps fighting plastic pollution but be aware that doing it can be harmful to your own health.
 There are scientific proofs that glass bottles are much better containers to keep beverages (including water).
 In time, plastic bottles extract certain chemicals and substances which are toxic and definitely not good for anybody.
 Do you know what happens if you burn plastic?
 The smell itself can give you a clue … and so on and so on.

 Can we Fight Plastic Pollution?

 For junk to be recycled it needs first to be collected.
 It seems that we're doing good with that as well.
-There are hundreds of non-profit organisations and committees which organase volunteers for clean up activities.
-Here in Melbourne such events are not rare.
+There are hundreds of non-profit organizations and committees which organize volunteers for clean up activities.
+Here in Melbourne, such events are not rare.
 Every week dozens, even hundreds of kilos of rubbish are been collected and removed from the beaches in the area.